Welcome to Bao’s Lung Fei Tai Chi:

 Learn the ancient Oriental art of tai chi with Bao’s Lung Fei Tai Chi trained coaches.
 Experience the benefits of tai chi exercises, such as increased vitality, flexibility and better general well-being.
 Experience the harmony and calm induced by practicing tai chi exercises, as used by the Chinese for at least 400 years.

-Bao’s Lung Fei Tai Chi runs regular classes in Sherborne and Beaminster in Dorset and Crewkerne, Donyatt, Langport, Wellington and Yeovil in Somerset, catering for a wide age-range of students from many different backgrounds, young and old, ranging from experienced martial artists to those with health difficulties.
+Bao’s Lung Fei Tai Chi runs regular classes in Sherborne and Beaminster in Dorset and Chard, Crewkerne, Langport, Wellington and Yeovil in Somerset, catering for a wide age-range of students from many different backgrounds, young and old, ranging from experienced martial artists to those with health difficulties.
 We emphasise the health and fitness aspects of the practice, and incorporate elements from other health-orientated disciplines, such as energising warm up exercises to increase and maintain flexibility and qigong/chi-kung to increase general vitality.

 All Bao’s Lung Fei Tai Chi classes run the same programme, so you can catch up any missed sessions in the other classes anytime during the same term.